ShanaFoster/osticket-prereqs/README.md

 <br />
 </p>

-The loopback address is used to check the function of your computer’s network.
+The loopback address allows the computer to communicate with itself without physical network interface.
 The image above shows the loopback IP address (127.0.0.1) being used for testing before Internet Information Services (IIS) is enabled.

 <br />
 </p>